Itsey/plisky-plumbing/Documentation/source/commandLine/commandLineOverview.rst

 There is no specified prefix on the arguments, but a postfix of : is used.
 Long strings and special characters (like | and <>) can be provided by putting quotes around the argument.

-Alternative Generic Syntax:
+Alternative Generic Syntax.
 =========================
 There is an alternative generic based syntax that will save you a tiny bit of typing at the cost of a tiny bit of runtime overhead.
-If you prefer the syntax the functionality is identical
+If you prefer the syntax the functionality is identical.
+This will only work for argument attributed classes that have a default constructor.

 ' var argsClass = ProcessArguments<SampleCommandLine_C2>(args)
 ' // Is the same as